Paoay: Paoay Lake

-Another prominent feature of the municipality is Paoay Lake.
+Paoay Lake is the largest lake in Ilocos Norte.
 Legend has it that it was the site of a prosperous barangay, called San Juan de Sahagún (Saint John of Sahagún), that sank following a massive earthquake.
+The freshwater lake and its 1 km surroundings was declared a national park in 1969.
+In 2025, the park was further designated as a Protected Area to be known as the Paoay Lake Protected Landscape.

+Malacañang of the North

 On the shores of the lake lies a mansion once used by the Marcoses.
 Called Malacañang of the North, it is now a museum that is open to the public.
 Adjacent to the mansion is the Paoay Golf Course.